Bira/octopus-carnival/_drafts/lets-read-hells-hebels-04-part-01.md

 the custom rebellion rules up until now, they're unavoidable here.
 If you didn't bother with them before the book suggests assigning a default set of stats for the organization (Notoriety 75%, focused stat +15, secondary stats +10).
-Those check bonuses are higher than what's on the Player Guide, probably to account for bonuses the PCs would have gotten if they kept track of things in detail.
+Those numbers are higher than what's on the Player Guide, probably to account for bonuses the PCs would have gotten if they kept track of things in detail.
 Even if you were using detailed rules before I recommend upgrading the org's stats to at least that level.

 Now that Thrune's government can be "killed", it gets stats of its own.
 The important one is Authority, which must be brought down to 0 for the Ravens to win.
-When that happens, Thrune and his remaining lackeys lock themselves up in the Temple of Asmodeus and the PCs can get at them with a final assault.
+When that happens, Thrune and his remaining lackeys lock themselves up in the Temple of Asmodeus for a last-ditch desperation move, and the PCs can get at them with a final assault.

 The PCs and the Silver Ravens fight the Thrune government by completing missions.
 These usually involve raids against important facilities controlled by named villains.
 Success at these usually removes whatever capabilities that villain brought into play, and gives the Silver Ravens control of the city district they're in.
-Districts under Raven control become safe from patrols and such, and lower both current and maximum Authority by a certain amoun (10 or 20 points, depending on the district).
+Districts under Raven control become safe from patrols and such, and lower both current and maximum Authority by a certain amount (10 or 20 points, depending on the district).
 This is why I linked the Assassin's Creed:
 Brotherhood trailer above.